tjgillis/sdk-ios/README.markdown

 What's new in 1.12.0
 ====================
 * The SDK now automatically records the number of game sessions and the length of game sessions.
 This depends on a proper open request implementation.
-See "Recording game opens" in the "API Reference"
+See [Recording game opens](#recording).

 1.11.0
 ======
 * App Store launches now properly preserve affiliate link tokens.
-* A change in build settings to remove THUMB instructions from static library builds.
+* Build settings changed to remove THUMB instructions from static library builds.
 This change only affects publishers using this SDK as a static library from the Unity plugin.

 1.10.4
 ======